azka-siddiqui/azka-siddiqui/README.md

 - 🌱 Learning more about Blockchain and Web 3 development
 - 👩‍💻 Doing research @ UofT on smart grid security systems and anomaly detection using machine learning
 - 😄 Pronouns: She/Her
+- ⚡ Fun fact: I got into baking when I was 10 and now run my own small-baking business on the side!

 ### My Tech Stack 💻
 Languages  <br>  <br>